ntm-development/weeby-js/README.md

 ```

 ## 🗝 Authentication
-`weeby-js` requires an authorization token which can be obtained by joining the [NTM Discord Server](https://weebyapi.xyz/discord), and then the Weeby API Bot with the `w!apply` command.
+`weeby-js` requires an authorization token which can be obtained by joining the [NTM Discord Server](https://weebyapi.xyz/discord), and then messaging the Weeby API Bot with the `w!apply` command.
 To learn more in deep about the application process, please visit the [Weeby API Website](https://weebyapi.xyz/).

 > Upon being accepted into Weeby API.
 It is very important to **never** show this token to anybody.